-Each Business Node contains a gateway and private storage and will only store its own UDPN transaction data.
+Each Business Node contains a gateway and private storage (encrypted by a Business Node private key).
+Business nodes will only store their own UDPN transaction data.

+The third-party businesses’ IT systems must use gateway APIs to access the Business Node.
+This API gateway provides unified digital identity management and payment transaction processing services to the Business Node operators.

+Private storage contains the credentials issued by the UDPN issuer or currency systems along with storing off-chain private data, such as that related to KYC.
+To access credentials, other DIDs need to be granted permission by the Business Node owner.

 The node uses a digital identity service to integrate the UDPN DID client SDK.
 In order to conduct payment services, the node will interact with the UDPN network to initiate a currency transfer or swap request and to support the querying of the state of its own transactions.

-The IT system uses gateway APIs to access the Business Node.
-This API gateway provides the unified encapsulated digital identity management and payment transaction processing services of the Business Nodes.
-Everything in the private storage is encrypted by a Business Node private key.
-Private storage contains the credentials issued by the UDPN issuer or currency systems along with storing off-chain private data, such as that related to KYC.
-To access credentials, other DIDs need to be granted permission by the Business Node owner.

-Transaction Nodes: These nodes are custom made for each currency, with the possibility of there being multiple Transaction Nodes per currency, to handle a high volume of transactions.
-The most important aspect of the Transaction Node is its connectivity with the currency system, especially where that currency system is a CBDC system requiring KYC.
-Transaction Nodes can only be operated by regulated and licensed money service providers, primarily commercial banks.
+Transaction Nodes: These nodes are custom made for each currency.
+There may exist multiple Transaction Nodes for each currencyto handle a high volume of transactions.
+Transaction Nodes connect all UDPN stakeholders to the currency systems and can only be operated by regulated businesses, primarily commercial banks, money service providers, and regulated fintechs.